ProzorroUKR/openprocurement.api/docs/source/complaints.rst

     Complainant can cancel claim.

 :answered:
-    Complainant can cancel claim, upload documents, agree or disagree with decision.
+    Complainant can cancel claim, upload documents, accept solution or escalate claim to complaint.

 :pending:
     Reviewer can upload documents and review complaint.